 When in the Quad, if the building you are in is not damaged, stay inside in an interior room or bathroom until you are told it is safe to come out.
 If your building is damaged, take your personal belongings (purse, wallet, passport, etc.) and follow the evacuation procedures for your building (close your door, proceed to the nearest exit, and use the stairs instead of the elevators).
-Once you have evacuated, seek shelter in the Library Reference Room is the affected building, the secondary rally point is the Leavell Chapel.
+Once you have evacuated, seek shelter in the Library Reference Room or, if the Library Reference Room is the affected building, the secondary rally point is the Leavell Chapel.
 If police, fire department, or other first responder personnel are on the scene, follow their instructions.